-Description A roof or deck projecting from the facade of a building, supported by columns located just behind the street curb.
+- Description A roof or deck projecting from the facade of a building, supported by columns located just behind the street curb.
 Galleries shelter the sidewalk with a roof or unenclosed, accessible, out-door space making them ideal for retail use.
 Galleries may be one- or two-stories in height, functioning as covered or uncovered porches at the second floor.
-Railing on top of the gallery is only required if the gallery roof is accessible as

-Depth: 8-foot minimum Ground floor height: 16-foot minimum Setback from curb: 1-foot min.; 2-foot max.

-1. Galleries shall be combined with the

-- Shopfront frontage type.

-2. Galleries must have consistent depth along a frontage. - 3.
-Ceiling light is encouraged. - Galleries may be entirely on private property or may encroach over the sidewalk in the public ROW, subject to approval of an encroachment permit. - 5.
-Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building to which it is attached. - 6.
+Railing on top of the gallery is only required if the gallery roof is accessible a deck.
+Size Depth: 8-foot minimum - Ground floor height: 16-foot minimum Ground floor height: 16-foot minimum Setback from curb: 1-foot min.; 2-foot max. - Design 1.
+Galleries shall be combined with the Standards Shopfront frontage type.
+2. Galleries must have consistent depth along a - Galleries must have consistent depth along a frontage. - 3.
+Ceiling light is encouraged. - Galleries may be entirely on private property or may encroach over the sidewalk in the public ROW, subject to approval of an encroachment permit. - Column spacing and colonnade detailing, including lighting, shall be consistent with the style of the building to which it is attached. - 6.
 Columns shall be placed in relation to curbs so as to allow passage around and to allow for passengers of cars to disembark.